vickyshaw29/watchens-web3/README.md

 # Watchen
 I have created this application named watchen  using React with typescript , mui , moralis api and ethers js.
 I have configured the app using atomic  structure which is perhaps the best folder structure as of now.
 The benefit of using this is It will be highly scalable :)
 ## Features
+- Have used Rinkeby testnet for now but that can be changed to any network
 - Connect wallet with Metamask & Wallet Connect
 - Dashboard with all the nfts
 - Exact implementation of the given UI/UX in the Figma file